Shohei Ohtani's 50th homer ball can be sold, judge says - Los Angeles Times

 It remains to be seen who will pocket all that cash.

-The individuals involved in litigation over ownership of the historic ball have agreed to allow Goldin Auctions to continue with its sale of the item, and then allow the courts to decide which of them will receive the proceeds from the sale.
+The individuals involved in two lawsuits over ownership of the historic ball have agreed to allow Goldin Auctions to continue with its sale of the item, and then allow the courts to decide which of them will receive the proceeds from the sale.

 Advertisement